 This connector accepts a standard AC power cable.
-The interface automatically selects power (100 V to 240 V) and will automatically work with a standard modular cable to connect to AC power receptacles in any country.
+The interface automatically selects power (100 V to 240 V) and automatically works with a standard modular cable to connect to AC power receptacles in any country.

 Changing Operating Levels of Individual 888/24 I/O Channels